 If tapping a screen or shouting a keyword was just that little bit too much trouble, you'll be chuffed to learn Google's Pixel 2 has a new way of waking up its virtual assistant: squeezy sides.
 Touch-sensitive Active Edge panels can also take selfies with the updated 12MP rear and 8MP front cameras, which have learned new tricks like Portrait mode - without needing two sensors to work out all that tricky depth information.
 There's a super-speedy Snapdragon 835 CPU and 4GB of RAM underneath the 5in, 1080p OLED screen that's purpose-built for Daydream virtual reality, and it's running Android Oreo with a tweaked Pixel launcher that makes the Assistant even easier to access.
 Google has ditched the headphone socket, though - it's a USB-C adapter or Bluetooth wireless all the way for music fans now.
-The phone is going up for pre-order on the 26th of October for ₹61,000 (64GB) and ₹70,000 (128GB).
-Sadly, only one colour for India (Kinda Blue) and you'll be able to grab it by the 1st November exclusively from Flipkart and in offline stores too.
+The phone is going up for pre-order today for £629 in Just Black, Kinda Blue and Clearly White colours.
+And we very much like those names.